Three-flavor Collective Neutrino Oscillations on D-Wave's {\tt Advantage} Quantum Annealer: Other systems

+in the flavor basis, with $\theta$ being the mixing angle that maps between the flavor and mass bases for $n_f = 2$ via an SO(2) transformation on each neutrino.

 Because the interaction term represented by Eq. \ref{eq:nuantinuhamterm} is not basis-independent and is specific to the flavor basis, the domain-decomposition technique used in Sec. \ref{sec:fourneutrinosim} to place interacting N = 4 neutrino systems on {\tt Advantage} cannot be used for neutrino-antineutrino systems.
 This limits the reach of quantum annealers in simulations of mixtures of neutrinos and antineutrinos.
-It is still, however, interesting to explore the physics collective neutrino-antineutrino oscillations using exact classical simulations.

 Fig. \ref{fig:majorana_nuantinu_2flav_vs3flav} shows a comparison of results for the time evolution of entanglement entropy obtained using exact linear algebra on a classical computer for four systems with N = 2 neutrinos, one for each of the following initial states: $\ket{\nu_e \nu_e}$, $\ket{\nu_e \nu_\mu}$, $\ket{\nu_e \bar{\nu}_e}$, $\ket{\nu_e \bar{\nu}_\mu}$.
-N = 2 was chosen in order to sample the phenomenon of annihilation and re-creation of one neutrino-antineutrino pair in isolation.
 Each two-body system is analyzed for both $n_f$ = 2 and $n_f$ = 3.
 The neutrino-neutrino systems show no difference between the $n_f$ = 2 and $n_f$ = 3 results.
-However, for the neutrino-antineutrino systems, there is a difference: for $n_f$ = 3, the neutrino-antineutrino entanglement entropies are more irregular.
+However, for the neutrino-antineutrino systems, there is a difference.
+For $n_f$ = 2, the same periodic pattern that appears in the initially $\ket{\nu_e \nu_\mu}$ system appears in neutrino-antineutrino system, but with a lower amplitude and half the frequency.
+For $n_f$ = 3, the neutrino-antineutrino entanglement entropies are more irregular.
 The $\ket{\nu_e \bar{\nu}_\mu}$ system in particular shows non-periodic behavior, reminiscent of the Second Law of Thermodynamics, whereby there is a general trend towards the maximum entropy of $log_2(3)$.
-Changing the physics to set all mixing angles to zero, or setting all mixing angles but $\theta_{v12}$ and one of the mass-difference parameters to 0, are the only ways to make it so that the $n_f$ = 2 neutrino-antineutrino result replicates the $n_f$ = 3 neutrino-antineutrino result.
+Changing the physics to set all mixing angles to zero, or setting all mixing angles but $\theta_{v12}$ and one of the mass-difference parameters to 0, are the only ways to make it so that the $n_f$ = 3 neutrino-antineutrino result replicates the $n_f$ = 2 neutrino-antineutrino result.
 Physically, this suggests that another neutrino flavor inaccessible through neutrino oscillation but accessible through neutral current would be detectable through neutrino-antineutrino interactions as long as the mass of the new eigenstate does not equal the mean of the previous eigenstates' masses.